lwhttpdorg/gstreamer-rk/subprojects/gst-plugins-bad/docs/libs/airtimeaws/README.md

                         flags: readable, writable, changeable only in NULL or READY state String.
 Default: "/var/folders/mk/r99zwhtj1lb6ylpbl3gnk80h0000gn/T/airtime_s3_cache"

   cache-max-size-bytes: The maximum total cache size in bytes.
 When this limit is reached, the LRU eviction policy removes cache directory of the least recently used S3 file.
+Setting this value to 0 disables eviction making the cache unbounded.
                         flags: readable, writable, changeable only in NULL or READY state Unsigned Integer64.
-Range: 10485760 - 18446744073709551615 Default: 10737418240
+Range: 0 - 18446744073709551615 Default: 0

   do-timestamp        : Apply current stream time to buffers
                         flags: readable, writable
                         Boolean.
 Default: false